w3f/General-Grants-Program/grants/speculative/stablecoin_acala.md

   * Acala dApp: integrate with selected Polkadot wallet, to enable minting Acala Dollars, managing debt positions and governance etc.

 ## Team members
-This project is a collaboration of Laminar and Polkawallet through Acala Foundation.
+This project is a collaboration of Laminar and Polkawallet through the Acala Foundation.
 The project team consists members from both parties.

 **Team Polkawallet**
 * Fuyao Jiang (Co-CEO)